Friday, February 28, 2025

 A New Backing Track For “I'll Fly Away”

 This is a Gospel favorite called, "I'll Fly Away" originally done in the Key of G. I used a YouTube recording by the “Backwoods Bluegrass Band” as a template.
+It's important that you watch the video from which I made the backing track, so that you will know how the song is arranged.
+They play one verse as the intro, and then repeat the ending, and then they play the first verse of the song.
+I put a noticeably loud piano chord after the intro, to help you know where the second ending begins, and then the first verse of the tune shortly follows.
+This is a great Gospel song to jam on the 5-string banjo.
 I made backing tracks in both the keys of G and A for your preference.
 Enjoy!

 I used MIDI bass, drums and piano.
 I also added some MIDI Rhodes keyboard padding.
 There's a real audio loop cymbal at the end, and a real audio loop shaker for each chorus.